 .bb Begins a conditional block.
-Must begin any block and must contain the condition to be evaluated on the same line. the condition to be evaluated on the same line. .else Conditional "else".
+Must begin any block and must contain the condition to be evaluated on the same line. .else Conditional "else".
 If the condition specified in .bb evaluates "false", then execute the code in this part of the block. .eb End conditional block.
 Must be the last line of any block. .
 Precedes comment lines.